dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 ## Add a new credential

-To create a new credential, invoke `dart pub token add`.
+To create a new credential,
+use the `dart pub token add` command.

 ### Add a credential for the current session